vidyalathabadde/threadFenceReduction/guided_threadFenceReduction_SYCLMigration/README.md

 ﻿# `ThreadFenceReduction` Sample

 Reductions are a very common computation in parallel algorithms.
 Any time an array of values needs to be reduced to a single value using a binary associative operator, a reduction can be used.
-This `ThreadFenceReduction` sample implements a reduction kernel that reduces an arbitrary size array .
+This `ThreadFenceReduction` sample implements a reduction kernel that reduces an arbitrary size array.

 | Property                  | Description
 |:---                       |:---
 | What you will learn       | Migrating and optimizing ThreadFenceReduction from CUDA to SYCL
 | Time to complete          | 15 minutes
+| Category                      | Concepts and Functionality

 ## Purpose